tapjs/tapjs/docs/src/content/docs/structure/index.md

 result.
 In a case like this, you can define both of them as children of a shared parent subtest for the feature.
-In this example, we're using a [fixture](/docs/api/fixtures/) which will get automatically removed after the subtest block is completed.
+In this example, we're using a [fixture](/docs/api/fixtures/) which will get automatically removed after the subtest block is completed and requiring our module defining [mocks](/docs/api/mocks/) which is only going to be available in this scope.

 ```js
 t.test('reads symbolic links properly', t => {